iQSuite/platform-sdk-laravel/README.md

 ### Documentation

-Comprehensive documentation is available to guide you through every aspect of the iQ Suite Platform and the JavaScript/TypeScript SDK.
+Comprehensive documentation is available to guide you through every aspect of the iQ Suite Platform and the Laravel SDK.

 - 📚 [API Documentation](https://docs.iqsuite.ai/)
 - 🔧 [SDK Reference](https://docs.iqsuite.ai/sdk-reference/document-rag/create-index)